bencodezen/bencodezen/src/blog/principles-of-an-ally.md

 - **If you don't know, ask them.** If you ever find yourself wondering whether they want advice, or whether they need something, just ask.
 Even though it might seem a little redundant sometimes, it will save you from making the mistake of assuming the wrong thing.

 ::: warning Note
 In case you've never heard "solution" used as a verb, it means that instead of actually trying to listen to someone's problem, your focus is entirely on coming up with a way to fix the problem.
 More often than not, the first step to helping someone is making them feel heard and understood.
-You would be surprised the number of times where they will often figure out the solution themselves in talking out the problem to you.
+You would be surprised the number of times where they will often figure out the solution themselves while talking out the problem to you.
 :::

 ### Alleviate any negativity they might encounter